How to Report Royalty Income on Schedule E

 Common Deductible Expenses

-- Legal fees related to the minerals (lease review, title work)
+- Legal fees related to the minerals (lease review, title work, attorney consultations)

 - Accounting fees for preparing the mineral portion of your tax return